harryhanYuhao/harryhanYuhao/hugo_site/content/posts/docker.md

     └── debug
 ```

-In a brand new machine, everything needed to test this project is the rust-cargo suite, besides the source code.
+In a brand new operating system, everything needed to test this project is the rust-cargo suite, besides the source code.
 So I want the container to have them.

 All containers must be built from an image.